About Iceland

 to spend more time en route to be able to enjoy the trip to the utmost.
 The tourist hut in Landmannalaugar accommodates 110 or more people and there is a camping area, where it is extremely difficult to drive the pegs into the ground, and if it starts blowing hard, rocks have to be used to weigh the tents down.
 People are kindly asked to return the rocks to the wooden crates after use.
 Landmannalaugar is a part of a larger nature reserve.

 Thorsmork is one of the brightest jewels of beautiful areas of the country, surrounded by rugged and majestic mountains, glaciers and glacial rivers, decorated with small birch woods and silver lined with humming streams.
 It is rather difficult to describe the charm of this area.
 It has been tried in the already existing literature with various results.
 The Icelanders appreciate Thorsmork (The Forrest of Thor) much and visit it frequently the whole year round.
-Quite a few streams and rivers have to be forded to get there and no-one should attempt that without the company of experienced people.
+Quite a few streams and rivers have to be forded to get there and no one should attempt that without the company of experienced people.
 The glacial rivers are unpredictable and the water flow changes constantly and unpredictably.
-A newly added feature of attraction, is a hot pool “Þórslaug”, to add to the delight of staying in Þórsmörk.
+A newly added feature of attraction is a hot pool “Þórslaug”, to add to the delight of staying in Þórsmörk.
 Be sure to bring your swimwear with you!

 Just north of Thorsmork and east of River Markarfljot are the barren summer pastures of County Western Eyjafjoll.
 Still further north are the summer pastures of County Fljotshlid.
 Hikers on the trail between Thorsmork and Landmannalaugarpass through those areas.
 This extremely popular hiking trail starts or ends here.
 A hiking trail from Thorsmork to Skogarcrosses Pass Fimmvorduhals.